|

 Whatever happened to [name a character or actor on the series]?

 Check out the "Whatever Happened to..." link on the main page.
 These are facts garnered from the Internet Movie Database, since I have no contact with the actors on the series.
-Jon Provost does have his own website, cited below, and is working on an autobiography, Timmy's in the Well.
+Jon Provost does have his own website, cited below, and wrote an autobiography, Timmy's in the Well.

 How can I contact/get an autograph from [name an actor on the series]?

 Although I have heard from several people who have worked on/are connected with the series, I have no connection to the series and do not personally know any of the performers; plus, I would not give out e-mail addresses without permission.
 So I have no idea how you would contact any of the surviving actors from the series.
 You can try writing to Jon Provost via his website: http://www.jonprovost.com.
-At one time, Bob Weatherwax had the web page Bob Weatherwax and Lassie.com, but it looks like the domain was allowed to lapse.
-Someone has a so-called "Lassie site" there now, but it is just generic dog training hints plus information cribbed from this site, and Bob Weatherwax has no connection with it.
 Bob Weatherwax's official site is now Weatherwax Trained Dogs and autographs may be available via this route, but I don't know for certain.
-The e-mail is bobwdogs@aol.com.
+You also may have success at the official site, Lassie.com, but it doesn't appear to have been updated, except for the copyright dates, since 2015.

 Autographed photos from the series are also sold on e-Bay as well as other auction sites.